 Compared to most other lookalike water parks, Schlitterbahn has lots of quirky charm, particularly in the original part of the resort.
-As you check out the images, keep in mind that I visited near the beginning of the season, and parts of the park were not open to guests including The Falls (a massive tubing ride) and the entire original area.
-I did get to tour the whole resort, however, and I have some interesting photos of water slides and other attractions without guests -- or water.
+As you check out the images, keep in mind that we visited near the beginning of the season, and parts of the park were not open to guests including The Falls (a massive tubing ride) and the entire original area.
+We did get to tour the whole resort, however, and we have some interesting photos of water slides and other attractions without guests—or water.

 Rolling on the River

 The lovely Comal River flows alongside the resort.
 Some of the water slides empty into the river.
-Keep in mind that passengers in tubes are typically floating in the river, but I visited during the early part of the season when sections of the resort were closed.Continue to 4 of 10 below.
+Keep in mind that passengers in tubes are typically floating in the river, but we visited during the early part of the season when sections of the resort were closed.Continue to 4 of 12 below.

 The Tubenbach section of the resort features The Falls, one of the longest water park rides in the world (according to the park).
-It was closed the day I visited (hence the lack of water), but it was impressive to see its massive length (over 2/3 of a mile).
-Riders are free to float in an endless loop in the river ride and experience The Falls' drop by riding in a lift mechanism the resort dubs an "AquaVeyer."Continue to 7 of 10 below.
+It was closed the day we visited (hence the lack of water), but it was impressive to see its massive length (over 2/3 of a mile).
+Riders are free to float in an endless loop in the river ride and experience The Falls' drop by riding in a lift mechanism the resort dubs an "AquaVeyer."Continue to 8 of 12 below.

 Kristal Clear River